fredemmott/AudioDeviceLib/README.md

 ## Description

-This is a C++ library for doing basic operations on audio devices (e.g. mute/unmute, changing active device) on MacOS and Linux.
+This is a C++ library for doing basic operations on audio devices (e.g. mute/unmute, changing active device) on MacOS and Windows.

 It is used by:
 - [StreamDeck-AudioMute](https://github.com/fredemmott/StreamDeck-AudioMute)